pdeitel/PythonDataScienceFullThrottle2e/README.md

+©️ Copyright 2025 by Deitel & Associates, Inc. and Pearson Education, Inc. All Rights Reserved.

 # PythonDataScienceFullThrottle2e
 This is the new repository for my  **Python Data Science Full Throttle: Introductory Artificial Intelligence (AI), Big Data and Cloud Case Studies** live training on [O'Reilly Online Learning](https://learning.oreilly.com/live-events/python-data-science-full-throttle-with-paul-deitel-introductory-artificial-intelligence-ai-big-data-and-cloud-case-studies/0636920289197/).